beckoningstranger/pp2-mines/README.md

 ## Content

-  * All of the content on the Home Page was written by myself.
+  * All of the content was written by myself.

-  * The game principle is of course not my own and according to [the Minesweeper Wikipedia page](https://en.wikipedia.org/wiki/Microsoft_Minesweeper) it is unclear.
+  * The game principle is of course not my own and according to [the Minesweeper Wikipedia page](https://en.wikipedia.org/wiki/Microsoft_Minesweeper) its origin is unclear.

 ## Code